wp-plugins/bible-embed/readme.txt

 = Lang =

 Currently this plugin is only in English, however, if anyone would like to translate it into another language please contact me at josh@joshuawieczorek.com.
-The help would greatly appreciated.
+The contribution  would be greatly appreciated.

 == Installation ==